Chess Variant

 Chaturanga

-Chaturanga is the oldest known form of chess native to India and thought to be ancestor to western chess and many of the other chess variants.
-It is a four player game with four 8 piece armies setting up in a corner of the board faced toward the army in the corner to the right.
+Chaturanga is the oldest known form of chess and is native to India.
+It's thought to be the ancestor of Western chess and all other chess variants.
+There is a two player and a four player game.
+The two player game sets up similar to Western chess.
+The other has four 8 piece armies setting up in a corner of the board faced toward the army in the corner to the left.

-This game later spread to Persia with a few changes and a new name; Shatranj.
-From there it moved on to North Africa and then Spain where it evolved through some more changes into modern day western chess.
+The two player game later spread to Persia with a few changes and a new name - Shatranj.
+Then it moved on to North Africa and eventually Spain.
+In Europe it evolved through some more changes into modern day Western chess.

 Thai Chess

-Some of the movements are different also, most notably the queen is weak as in other Asian forms; the queen was only handed extreme power by the Europeans.
+Some of the movements differ slightly.
+The Queen is very weak as in other Asian variants.
+The Queen was only handed extreme power by the Europeans.

 Shatranj

-This chess variant is the one that gained popularity in Persia when the game spread there from India.
-Unlike European chess the queen is weak and indeed is not a queen but a minister.
-Also development is slow because the pawn only moves one square on the first move.
+Shatranj gained popularity in Persia soon after it arrived from India.
+Unlike European chess the Queen is weak and indeed is not a Queen but a Minister.
+Development is slow because the pawn only moves one square on the first move.

-This variant was played for a thousand years in the Middle East until finally being replaced over the last couple of centuries by a game that came directly from it; international chess.
+Shatranj was played for a thousand years in the Middle East until finally being replaced over the last couple of centuries by a direct descendant - Western chess.

 Chess960

-Chess960 is the most popular chess variant of shuffle chess which was invented by Bobby Fischer.
-Fischer was concerned that chess possibilities were close to being exhausted and that the game was becoming more of a memory test than a strategic struggle.
-He worried that as a consequence chess was fast becoming dull, predictable and boring.
+Chess960 (Fischer Random Chess) is the most popular form of shuffle chess.
+It was patented by Bobby Fischer.
+Fischer was concerned that chess possibilities were close to being exhausted.
+He feared chess was becoming more of a memory test than a strategic struggle.
+As a consequence chess was fast becoming dull, boring and predictable.

-Capablanca had earlier looked at possibilities of adding an extra piece or two into the backrow of a slightly bigger board maybe a 9x9 or 10x10.
-The problem with the bigger board of course was that it would take all day for the two armies to meet and get stuck into each other!
+Capablanca had earlier looked at possibilities of adding an extra piece or two into the back row of a slightly bigger board maybe a 9x9 or 10x10.
+The problem with the bigger board of course was that it would take all day for the two armies to lock horns and get stuck into each other!

 Korean Chess

-Korean Chess or janggi is closely related to Chinese Chess (xiangqi).
-Like xiangqi it is another chess variant played on points or that is to say the intersections of lines.
+Korean Chess or Janggi is closely related to Chinese Chess (Xiangqi).
+Like Xiangqi it is played on points or the intersections of lines.
 A 10x9 point board to be precise.

 There is no river on the Korean board.
 Some of the moves are the same, some are a little different.
 The Korean elephant is more powerful than the Chinese elephant.

-The older player takes two soldier pieces, one in concealed in each hand and the younger player chooses a hand.
-Whichever soldier is in the hand, that is the side the younger player plays with.
+The older player takes two soldier pieces, one red, one black.
+He conceals one in each hand and the younger player chooses a hand.
+The younger player plays with the side of whichever soldier he chooses.

 Circular Chess

-Circular Chess became popular in England in the 1980's when a picture was found in a book showing a circular chess board from Persia dated around 1000 A.D.
+Circular Chess became popular in England in the 1980s when a picture of it was found in a book.
+It showed a circular chess board from Persia dated around 1000 AD.
 It has grown slowly but surely since then.

 Martian Chess

-Martian Chess is a variant played on an 8x8 chessboard using three different types of pieces.
-They are queens, drones and pawns.
-Queens can move just like queens in international chess.
-They can move orthagonically or diagonally as far as the path is clear.
+Martian Chess is a played on an 8x8 chessboard using three different types of pieces.
+They are Queens, Drones and pawns.
+Queens can move just like Queens in Western chess.
+Straight or diagonally with maximum range.

-Drones move like rooks; straight in any direction but this is limited to two squares at a time.
+Drones move like rooks, straight in any direction, but limited to two squares max at a time.
 Pawns move one square diagonally at a time.

 Each player starts with nine pieces and controls one quadrant of the board.
 That means they have control of any piece that strays onto their patch.
-Equally, if they move a piece out of their quadrant and into someone elses then they lose control of that piece.
+Equally, if they move a piece out of their quadrant and into another player's quadrant, they lose control of that piece.

 Sittuyin